-OOIDA leadership spent time last week meeting with lawmakers’ staff members in Washington, D.C., to provide the truck drivers’ point of view on several bills related to the industry.
+OOIDA leadership spent time in late July and early August meeting with lawmakers’ staff members in Washington, D.C., to provide the truck drivers’ point of view on several bills related to the industry.

-On Wednesday, OOIDA Board Member Monte Wiederhold and OOIDA Director of Government Affairs Collin Long met with the staff of Rep. Steve Chabot, R-Ohio, to discuss such issues as minimum insurance requirements and speed limiters.
-On Thursday, OOIDA Executive Vice President Lewie Pugh, OOIDA Permits and Licensing Representative Tamara Young, Long and Wiederhold met with the staff of Sen. Rob Portman, R-Ohio, to talk about those issues, as well as the DRIVE-Safe Act and driver training.
+On July 31, OOIDA Board Member Monte Wiederhold and OOIDA Director of Government Affairs Collin Long met with the staff of Rep. Steve Chabot, R-Ohio, to discuss such issues as minimum insurance requirements and speed limiters.
+A day later, OOIDA Executive Vice President Lewie Pugh, OOIDA Permits and Licensing Representative Tamara Young, Long and Wiederhold met with the staff of Sen. Rob Portman, R-Ohio, to talk about those issues, as well as the DRIVE-Safe Act and driver training.

-“The folks we met with we’re pretty receptive to what we had to say,” Wiederhold told Land Line Now.
+“The folks we met with were pretty receptive to what we had to say,” Wiederhold said on Land Line Now.
 “Some of the stuff we laid out were things they hadn’t heard before.
 That’s what it’s all about.
 It’s about educating these guys to the real-world trucking experience we have as drivers and members.”

 “I think having a lobbyist like me and a member like Monte to come in and talk to offices is a good one-two punch,” Long said.
 “Monte can talk about the experiences of driving and how it’s affecting him as an owner of a truck, and then I can talk about some of the finer details of government affairs.
 It’s good to have that dual approach, which is why we always encourage members to call their elected officials.
 We’re doing the groundwork here in the capitol from a lobbying perspective, but we do need that firsthand knowledge of trucking and how those policies are going to affect your bottom line.
 We need that perspective.”